What is cardiac arrhythmia?

 - Electrophysiological (EP) study – a minimally invasive procedure done in a hospital, in which a team of specialised cardiologists introduce catheters to your heart via blood vessels.
 These can map the heart or be used to introduce medications and monitor your heart’s response.

 Arrhythmias are not always life-threatening and may not require treatment.
-If treatment is required, A/Prof. Dion Stub will always thoroughly assess your condition and ensure you are fully informed before starting any.
+If treatment is required, Prof. Dion Stub will always thoroughly assess your condition and ensure you are fully informed before starting any.

 Treatment options may include:

 - Medications – a wide range of heart medications can be prescribed to treat arrhythmia based on its underlying cause.
-A/Prof. Dion Stub may prescribe anticoagulants, beta-blockers, or other suitable medications.
+Prof. Dion Stub may prescribe anticoagulants, beta-blockers, or other suitable medications.

 - Cardioversion – this involves administering an electric shock to your chest under general anaesthesia to restore normal heart rhythm.
 Cardioversion is usually performed as an outpatient procedure and may be recommended if medication has not been effective.